Technological convergence: Media

 Media technological convergence is the tendency that as technology changes, different technological systems sometimes evolve toward performing similar tasks.
-It is the interlinking of computing and other information technologies, media content, media companies and communication networks that have arisen as the result of the evolution and popularization of the Internet as well as the activities, products and services that have emerged in the digital media space.
+It is the interlinking of computing and other information technologies, media content, media companies, and communication networks that have arisen as the result of the evolution and popularization of the Internet as well as the activities, products, and services that have emerged in the digital media space.

-Generally, media convergence refers to the merging of both old and new media and can be seen as a product, a system or a process.
-Jenkins states that convergence is, "the flow of content across multiple media platforms, the cooperation between multiple media industries, and the migratory behaviour of media audiences who would go almost anywhere in search of the kinds of entertainment experiences they wanted".
+Generally, media convergence refers to the merging of both old and new media and can be seen as a product, a system, or a process.
+Jenkins states that convergence is "the flow of content across multiple media platforms, the cooperation between multiple media industries, and the migratory behaviour of media audiences who would go almost anywhere in search of the kinds of entertainment experiences they wanted".
 According to Jenkins, there are five areas of convergence: technological, economic, social or organic, cultural, and global.
 Media convergence is not just a technological shift or a technological process, it also includes shifts within the industrial, cultural, and social paradigms that encourage the consumer to seek out new information.
 Convergence, simply put, is how individual consumers interact with others on a social level and use various media platforms to create new experiences, new forms of media and content that connect us socially, and not just to other consumers, but to the corporate producers of media in ways that have not been as readily accessible in the past.
-However, Lugmayr and Dal Zotto argued, that media convergence takes place on technology, content, consumer, business model, and management level.
+However, Lugmayr and Dal Zotto argued that media convergence takes place on the technology, content, consumer, business model, and management level.
 They argue that media convergence is a matter of evolution and can be described through the triadic phenomena of convergence, divergence, and coexistence.
 Today's digital media ecosystems coexist, as e.g., mobile app stores provide vendor lock-ins into particular eco-systems; some technology platforms are converging under one technology, due to, for example, the usage of common communication protocols as in digital TV; and other media are diverging, as, for example, media content offerings are more and more specializing and provides a space for niche media.